101Amine/React-boilerplate/README.md

 # React-boilerplate

-React boilerplate code | styled-components | reduxtoolkit
+React Redux (reduxtoolkit) boilerplate

+A boiler plate for future react and reduxtoolkit projects